Punktum-dk/whois-service-specification/README.md

 <a id="document-history"></a>
 ### Document History

+- 3.1 2020-01-08
+  - Added clause for examples and corrected and extended some of the examples

 - 3.0 2019-11-25
   - Major update based on the changes with major release 4.0.0 of the WHOIS service